 Even though a medical setting is usually considered a safe place, it is unfortunately still susceptible to crime that can result in harm or injury.
 Although extremely rare, criminal medical malpractice can be indirect or direct.
 It is important to recognize it and act on it by contacting a medical-negligence lawyer immediately.

 A healthcare organization called the National Quality Forum (NQF) developed a list of “serious reportable events,” also known as “never events,” that occur in healthcare.
 This set is a compilation of serious, largely preventable, and harmful clinical events.
 Within the long list of never events on the NQF website are potentially criminal “never events.”

 If your care is ordered or provided by an individual impersonating a physician, nurse, pharmacist, or other licensed healthcare provider, you are the victim of a crime.
 Abduction of a patient or resident of any age is another example of criminal activity that can occur.
 Sexual abuse or assault on a patient or staff member and the death or serious injury of a patient or staff member resulting from a physical assault are both crimes you should report.
 All of these examples are considered never events, because they are crimes that should never occur in a medical setting.

-Pursuing a medical-malpractice claim can be a complex and involved process.
-The Langer and Langer attorneys have handled all kinds of medical-malpractice claims throughout Indiana.
-If you have further questions about Indiana’s medical-malpractice laws, feel free to contact our offices.
+Pursuing a medical malpractice claim can be a complex and involved process.
+The Langer & Langer attorneys have handled all kinds of medical malpractice claims throughout Indiana.
+If you have further questions about Indiana’s medical malpractice laws, feel free to contact our offices.